openengsb/sample-xlink-java-client/README.md

 - Configure the program arguments in 'application.properties'
 	1) Change Username, Password and Context if necessary.
+	2) If the OpenEngSB Server is not running on your local machine, the 'openengsb.hostIp' has to be changed to the Ip of the network interface that connects to the server (default is 127.0.0.1).
-	2) If the OpenEngSB Server is not running on your local machine, the 'xlink.baseUrl' has to be changed as well.
+	3) If the OpenEngSB Server is not running on your local machine, the 'xlink.baseUrl' has to be changed as well.
-	3) Set the 'working.dir' to a local directory.
+	4) Set the 'working.dir' to a local directory.
-	4) Copy the 'creates.sql' to this directory.
+	5) Copy the 'creates.sql' to this directory.

 - Start the OpenEngSB server and make sure that the JMS-Port bundle is installed

 - Start the Java-Client

-!!CAUTION!!
-Every Tool must provide it´s HostID during the registration.
-Currently this is hardcoded with 'localhost', so you can only test this, wenn Server and Client are on the same host.
-This limitation will be removed soon.
-!!CAUTION!!

 Structure of accepted SQL files
 ==========================